 Pair knowledge of computer science with social sciences, the humanities or business to be a creative problem-solver with a variety of impactful, in-demand career paths including social media, health care and data analytics.

-The Seamless BS/MS allows students to obtain the Bachelor of Science and Master's degrees in Computer Science within five years.
-It is an accelerated study plan for students interested in pursuing graduate level coursework, or research.
+This program allows students to obtain the B.S. and M.S. in Computer Science within five years.
+It is an accelerated study plan for students interested in pursuing graduate level coursework and/or research.

 Because computing is pervasive in today's society, a computer science minor complements any major and provides additional marketable skills.

 A teaching minor in computer science is an increasingly valuable credential for education majors who plan to be future K-12 teachers.